Stéphane Bak: Comedy shows and audiovisual presence (2010–2014)

-In 2011, he participated in the Montreux Comedy Festival alongside the comedic duo Les Chevaliers du fiel.
-In September 2012, he performed at Grand Rex as part of the evening "Rire ensemble contre le racisme", broadcast on France 2 in prime time before two million viewers.
-He also appeared at Casino de Paris for "Le Concert solidaire" organized in September 2012 for the 30th anniversary of the organization Handicap International.
+In 2011, he took part in the Montreux Comedy Festival with Les Chevaliers du fiel.
+He also performed twice at the Grand Rex: first as a guest of Jamel Debbouze as part of the Carte blanche à Jamel Debbouze show, and during the Rire ensemble contre racisme (Laughing together against racism) broadcast on France 2 in prime time before two million viewers.
+On 8 October 2011, less than a year into his career, he took part in the Nuit de l'Outre-mer on stage at the Accor Arena in Paris.
+He also appeared at Casino de Paris for "Le concert solidaire" organized in September 2012 for the 30th anniversary of the organization Handicap International.